Notary Public Solicitors for You

 - Authorising Powers of Attorney for dealing with property abroad

-- Administering oaths and affidavits, declarations and acknowledgments
+- Administering oaths and affidavits, declarations and acknowledgements

 - Assisting with visas for working and studying abroad